Collins Heating & Cooling

 • CMS/platform detection via source code analysis

-• Schema markup verification via page source
+• Business info structured for Google via page source